 At all times, in all our university spaces, wearing a mask is mandatory.

-Staff members can remove their mask while at their personal workstation where the distance of 1.5 m can be respected.
-‘Personal workstation’ means the desk, worktop, hood, bench, or equipment on which one usually works as well as one’s place in a meeting room.
+- by members of staff when they are at their personal workstation where the distance of 1.5 m can be respected (a personal workstation is defined as the desk, work surface, fume hood, bench or any equipment on which one usually works, as well as one's seating position in a meeting room)

-Teachers can remove their mask as in auditoriums of at least 50 students, and provided that a physical distance of at least 3 meters with the students is respected.
+- by teachers in auditoriums of at least 50 students and with a minimum physical distance of 3 metres from students